9 Commando Roll of Honour

 Killed in action or died of wounds

 Lance Sergeant Leonard Coupe died during an operation against German forces in the wadis near the Anzio beachhead.
-He received a posthumous Mention in Despatches in recognition of "gallant and distinguished services in Italy."
+He received a posthumous Mention in Despatches in recognition of gallant and distinguished service in Italy.
+Son of William and Martha Coupe; husband of A.

 CRAIG, Albert John